HardlyDifficult/Tutorials/Chapter1.md

  - ~~Refactor code~~
  - ~~Clean steps and draft What did that do and a first cut on FAQ.~~
  - Then big edits - re-organize and add missing FAQs.
+ - Rework the what did that section vs the blurb at top, extract more questions.
  - Chapter by chapter:
    - Review the chapter one more time.
    - Record video.